Umm al-Qutuf: History

 Pottery remains from the Hellenistic, Roman, and Byzantine eras have been found here, as have pottery remains from the early Muslim and the Middle Ages.

-Ottoman era

 In 1882, the PEF's Survey of Western Palestine (SWP) found at Kh.
 Umm el Kutuf only "ruined walls."

-British Mandate era

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Kherbet Umm al-Qatuf had a population of 11 Muslims.